AngusKenny/BO-TPOT/README.md

 Having created the TPOT object, it is fitted to the training data for the specified number of generations.
 Here, we use `tot_gens-1` because the methods are compared by number of pipeline evaluations and when counting generations, TPOT does not include generation 0 - which still does need to be evaluated.
 Mutation and crossover rates are standard values, and the rest of the parameters are discussed below in the 'Running BO-TPOT' section of this document.

-After fitting, `tpot.evaluated_individuals_` provides a dictionary of all pipelines that were evaulated, along with their CV scores.
+After fitting, `tpot.evaluated_individuals_` provides a dictionary of all pipelines that were evaulated, along with their cross-validation (CV) scores.
 The keys for this dictionary are the string representations of each pipeline, which use a system of nested brackets to indicate the structure of the tree that represents it.
 For example, given operators `OpA` with a single input and 2 parameters, `OpB` with two inputs and one parameter and `OpC` with one input and one parameter, the string
 ```text
 OpA(OpB(input_matrix, OpC(input_matrix, OpC__paramC1=0.5), OpB__paramB1=catX), OpA__paramA1=True, OpA__paramA2=2)
 ```